thedude23/tim-koprivnik-portfolio/README.md

 "Hard" skills:
 - Around 4 years of work experience in the IT field
-- Proficiency with HTML, (S)CSS/Sass, and Javascript (ES6+)
+- Proficiency with HTML, CSS, and Javascript (ES6+)
-- Proficiency with React and experience with Next.js
+- Proficiency with React, and experience with Next.js and Typescript
 - Proficiency in interacting with APIs
 - Proficiency with package managers (composer, npm, yarn), pre-processors (Sass, Babel), bundlers (Webpack), task runners (gulp), code linters (ESLint, Stylelint), and code versioning tools (Git, GitHub Desktop)
 - Familiarity with front-end methodologies (BEM, SMACSS, Atomic design), and accessibility standards (WCAG)